Analysis | Biden administration cautiously approaches accusing Russia of ‘war crimes’

 But with such condemnations comes the obvious next question: If Putin is engaged in war crimes, why isn’t the West doing more to stop it?
 How can you let a person violating international laws of war continue to do so and just stand by, relying on sanctions?
 There are also valid reasons to be circumspect, including that you want it to be clear that you came to this conclusion after a thoughtful and sober review of the evidence.

 The Biden administration has certainly erred in that direction.
-But as with banning Russian oil, that also risks looking like you were dragged into a position that many believed was obvious from the outset — or that you weren’t willing to call a spade a spade, like some of your top allies both internationally and domestically were.
+But as with banning Russian oil, that also risks looking like you were dragged into a position that many said was obvious from the outset — or that you weren’t willing to call it like it is, like some of your top allies both internationally and domestically were.

-And as reports on such conduct proliferate — including a new one from the New York Times that states Russian forces Sunday fired upon a bridge used by evacuees, killing four, which would seem to meet Thomas-Greenfield’s criteria — that posture becomes more and more difficult to cling to.
+As reports on such conduct proliferate — including a new one from the New York Times that states Russian forces Sunday fired upon a bridge used by evacuees, killing four, which would seem to meet Thomas-Greenfield’s criteria — that posture becomes more and more difficult to cling to.